cindywongdev/DSA-practice/notes/algorithms.md

     * ex. sorting a deck of cards numerically, and THEN sorting them by suits
         * end result of a stable sort: they would be divided into groups by suits, and each group would be sorted numerically

-* Quick Review of Time & Space Complexity
+* Quick Review of Time & Space Complexity + More
     * Time Complexity: given an input of size N, the max # of calculations you will need to perform
     * Space Complexity Types
         * In place